Make-School-Courses/MOB-1.1-Introduction-to-Swift/05-Building-an-iOS-Game/README.md

 ## Baseline Challenges

 1. Lets create a `Pop the Bubble` game in iOS
   - a.
-We will start by cloning this [Starter Project](www.starterproject.com) with some of the assets pre-filled.
+We will start by cloning this repository [Pop The Bubble - Starter Project](https://github.com/Product-College-Labs/pop-the-bubble) with some of the assets pre-filled.
   - b.
-The game is simple, there will be a few floating bubbles that we can tap to pop.
+The game is simple, there will be floating bubbles that we can tap to pop.
   Student Challenge:
     - a.
     - b.